chrisscott/tailscale-exit-render/README.md

 - Exit-node traffic counts against Render's outbound bandwidth allowance.
 - Render assigns the container's public IP.
 It can change between deploys.
-- Render Starter provides one shared CPU and 512 MB RAM.
+- Render Starter provides half a shared CPU and 512 MB RAM.
 That is plenty for `tailscaled`.
 - Direct WireGuard connections need outbound UDP.
 If Render's network blocks it, Tailscale falls back to DERP relays over TCP 443 and still works.